jwbenham/academic/parallel-image-filters/README.md

 execute the averaging filter.

 __Example 1__: Take input1.ppm and, using 4 parallel processes, create a blurred
 copy of input1.ppm called output1.ppm.
-Each output pixel will be the average of its the input pixels surrounding it in a 10x10 pixel rectangle.
+Each output pixel will be the average of the input pixels surrounding it in a 10x10 pixel rectangle.
 `mpirun -n 4 ./afilter input1.ppm output1.ppm 10 10`